biagiocornacchia/microsoft-presidio-using-grpc/README.md

     5. default_score_threshold: minimum confidence value for detected entities to be returned
     6. supported_languages: list of possible languages this engine could be run on.
 Used for loading the right NLP models and recognizers for these languages.

-    </br>So by this method the client eventually specifies analyzer engine options and sends them to the server.
+    Using this method the client eventually specifies analyzer engine options and sends them to the server.
 The server will store them into a json file and will return an acknowledgement message containing the UUID assigned from the server to the client during the first step.

 - `sendOptions` </br> AnalyzerEngine.analyze() can also be configured.
 Available options are:
     1. language: the language of the text